JustAboutJeff/duo/README.md

 Once your testing environment is ready run the specs from the terminal within the app directory:

 	$ rspec spec -fn

-Outside of formal specs, I tested the app across a number of different browsers to inspect my front-end rendering and responsive design.
-For the email notifications I configured ActiveMailer to use a test gmail account on my local development environment.
-I also did a bit of UX research with the help of my girlfriend by asking her to use the application and the forms for editing the roster of a team.
+Outside of formal specs, I tested the app across a number of different browsers and devices to inspect my front-end rendering and responsive design.
+For the email notifications I configured ActiveMailer to use a test gmail account in my local development environment and explored a few different gems to control the chron mailer tasks in the production environment.

 ##Final Thoughts